smudge/timetime/README.md

 and install from crates.io by running:

 ```
-cargo install bakmerge
+cargo install timetime
 ```

 ## Thanks To:

+* The maintainers of `rmlint` for such a reliable and well-documented project
-* Carol Nichols and Steve Klabnik for the [official book](https://doc.rust-lang.org/book/) on Rust
+* Carol Nichols and Steve Klabnik for the [official book](https://doc.rust-lang.org/book/)

 ## Contributing